chubbyanh/show-me-what-you-got/README.md

 jshint and w3c web validator extensions were integrated into VS Code, so that my code could be checked in realtime.
 As far as I know, the code passed these validator tests.

 ### Unfixed Bugs
-- There is no known unfixed bugs.
+- There is a overflow issue on mobile screen orientation, but I ran out of time so I haven't fixed it yet.

 ## Deployment
 ### GitHub Pages